steenbokmds/react-poke/README.md

 4. The files were manually uploaded to git for unrelated reasons
 5. the code probably contains multiple flaws
 6. The design looks terrible but that is unrelated to react.
 I spend very little time on this.
 Use your imaginations :)
+7. some data should have been from the API but I did not spend a lot of time checking the docs.
+It might or might not be possible via that API.

 ### `npm start`